Radio Club Argentino

 Headquarters station of the Radio Club Argentino in Buenos Aires, call sign LU4AA.

-The Radio Club Argentino (RCA) (in English, literally Argentine Radio Club) is a national non-profit organization for amateur radio enthusiasts in Argentina.
+The Radio Club Argentino (RCA) (in English, literally Argentine Radio Club) is a national nonprofit organization for amateur radio enthusiasts in Argentina.
 RCA was founded in Buenos Aires on October 21, 1921.
 Key membership benefits in the organization include the use of a QSL bureau for those amateur radio operators in regular contact with amateur radio operators in other countries, a group insurance policy, and a quarterly membership journal called Revista del Radio Club Argentino.
 The Radio Club Argentino represents the interests of Argentine amateur radio operators before Argentine and international regulatory authorities.
 It is also the national member society representing Argentina in the International Amateur Radio Union.